timio23/directus-layout-example/README.md

 # directus-layout-example
-A baritone layout extension for Directus
+A barebones layout extension for Directus